gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/software-engineering.md

 Developer happiness is major criteria for high quality code.
-If your developers working on a shitty codebase, they quickly adapt to the same poor quality or leave.
+If your developers working on a shitty codebase, they quickly adapt to the poor quality or leave.
 The existing codebase act as a **role model**.
 It is important to continuously focus on code health which bolster developer happiness and therefore aims for better code quality.
 The best coders are repelled by bad code and attracted by